zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 Answer: I increased the filter depth to capture more pattern information from the inputs.
 I added dropout for the fully-connected layers to avoid the overfitting.
 * Which parameters were tuned?
 How were they adjusted and why?
-Answer: Dropout rate.
+Answer: Dropout's keep probablity.
 I set 0.7 then decreased to 0.5.
 Check the Configuration and Performance Table table I added above.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
 Answer: In terms of achitecture, I added two dropout layers after fully-connected layers respectively.